LeoRogers/MachineLearning/README.md

 **test**: Contains classes used for the testing and evaluation of a classifier

 ## TODO:
-1. Naive Bayes Classifier in the classifiers module
-2. K-fold cross validation in the test module
+1. K-fold cross validation in the test module
-3. Import/export a trained model in the io module
+2. Import/export a trained model in the io module
-4. Import/export preprocessed data in the io module
+3. Import/export preprocessed data in the io module
-5. Add more things to this TODO list
+4. Add more things to this TODO list